CEM One-Year Program

-- Register for the CEM year-long program by September 7, 2012.
+- Register for the CEM one-year program by September 1, 2013.

-- Please go to registration page for more information.
+- Please see the registration page for more information.

 The CEM program is a collaborative effort between the College of Business and the Institute for Genomic Biology at the University of Illinois at Urbana – Champaign.

 If you have the scientific skills to do groundbreaking research, we’ll help you develop the business savvy to bring your discoveries to market.

 The Certificate in Entrepreneurship and Management (CEM) is a program for entrepreneurially minded MD students, DVM students, PhD students, and Post-Doctoral Associates in engineering, life sciences, and related disciplines who are interested in understanding the business, economic, and legal issues in scientific and high technical start-up ventures.
 Participants who have the scientific and high tech skills to do groundbreaking research will learn the business savvy needed to bring discoveries to market.

 CEM students will learn the traditional ins and outs of entrepreneurship, such as creating a business plan, managing intellectual property, managing finances, marketing their business, and other skills related to entrepreneurial ventures.
 The CEM program consists of both classroom lectures on business fundamentals and experiential learning (modeled on the Kauffman FastTrac TechVenture Program) by working in groups on specific innovations.

 The experiential sessions will include “learning by doing” exercises based on the FastTrac TechVenture program for technical and life science entrepreneurs.
 Below are experiential session examples:

 - Determining market opportunities and business strategies and pursuing them successfully;